a27herna/A2_Group8B_MidTermGame/README.md

 ## Setup and Interaction Instructions

-Describe how to use or play your project.

-- How does the user start?
-- What controls or keys do they use?
-- Any important visual or audio feedback to watch for?

 > Use `WASD` to move around and `W/SpaceBar` to jump.
 > Press `E` to interact with the environment.
 > Interact with the postoffice to deploy a package.